MasoudJTehrani/DynamicDeception/README.md

 ```

 ## Citation
-If you find PCLA useful, please consider giving it a star 🌟, and cite the published paper
+If you find this paper useful, please consider giving it a star 🌟, and cite the published paper

 ```bibtex